emscripten-core/emscripten/site/source/docs/debugging/Sanitizers.rst

   runtime, or (3) if you want malloc to return NULL (0) instead of this abort, compile with  -s ABORTING_MALLOC=0

 ASan fully supports multi-thread environments.
+ASan also operates on the JS support code, that is, if JS tries to read from a memory address that is not valid, it will be caught, just like if that access happened from wasm.

 Examples
 --------